praksahb/Snake2d/README.md

-Learned basics of unity 2D development like object creation/instantiation from prefabs at runtime. learned how and why to avoid using string comparisons use case of enums for int comparisons and code readibility
+Learned basics of unity 2D development like object creation/instantiation from prefabs at runtime. learned how and why to avoid using string comparisons used enums for int comparisons and code readibility

 Contains two modes singleplayer and multiplayer.